mathworks/docmaker/compatibility.md

-# Compatibility considerations Go back up one level
+# Compatibility considerations

-## Minimum MATLAB version Go back up one level
+## Minimum MATLAB version
 This is version 2 of GUI Layout Toolbox, designed to work with the new MATLAB graphics system that was introduced in R2014b.

 Version 1 works with MATLAB releases prior to R2014b that use the old graphics system.

-## Compatibility with version 1 Go back up one level
+## Compatibility with version 1
 If you are upgrading from version 1, there are a number of compatibility considerations:

 ### Package name